WomeninLogic/RecordedTalks/README.md

 This repo updates the webpage in https://womeninlogic.github.io/RecordedTalks/, a curation of previously recorded talks by women in logic, considered broadly.

-The design and coding are the work of Prathyush, many thanks!
+The design and coding are the work of Prathyush (https://github.com/prathyvsh), many thanks indeed!

 ## Contributing